-The number of questionnaires sent is 650.
-The number of questionnaires answered is 383.
-The number of validated samples (collected from both online and offline) is 29.
+Number of questionnaires sent is 650.
+Number of questionnaires answered is 383.
+Number of validated samples (collected from both online and offline) is 329.
 Descriptive statistics of collected data are summarized in the following table.

+Table 3

-Table 3Descriptive statistics of samples by demographic factors
+Descriptive statistics of samples by demographic factors

 The above table showed that most of SMEs in the samples are private companies (80%), and the majority of business size is less than 200 employees (88%).
-Respondents are in the manager/owner position and most of them have more than 5 years of experience (85%), which is useful for answering the questionnaire.
+Respondents are in the manager/ owner position and most of them have more than 5 years experience (85%), which is useful for answering the questionnaire.
 These numbers are similar to the statistics of SMEs in Vietnam.